 Seeing Matterhorn without climbing it

 You will be happy to know that the Matterhorn can easily be seen from many points in Zermatt.
 If the peak is not visible, wait!
-Even on a cloudy day you have chance to get a glimpse of it.
+Even on a cloudy day, you have a chance to get a glimpse of it.
 For the best view take Europe’s highest cogwheel railway, Gornergratbahn.
-Sit on the right hand side of the train, face uphill, to photograph the mountain.
+Sit on the right-hand side of the train, face uphill, to photograph the mountain.

-At the summit station on the Gornergrat, visitors find Europe’s highest altitude hotel: the 3100 m Kulmhotel Gornergrat.
-Facilities include a restaurant, astronomical observatory and an attractive shop.
-With its wonderful terrace, it is a perfect place to soak up the sun, have a beer and enjoy the classic view of the Matterhorn.
+At the summit station on the Gornergrat, visitors find Europe’s highest-altitude hotel: the 3100 m Kulmhotel Gornergrat.
+Facilities include a restaurant, an astronomical observatory, and an attractive shop.
+With its wonderful terrace, it is a perfect place to soak up the sun, have a beer, and enjoy the classic view of the Matterhorn.

 Hiking in Zermatt